pharmpy/pharmpy/docs/data.rst

 Update the dataset of a model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A new or updated dataset can be set to a model
+Since the Pharmpy dataset is a pandas dataframe, it can be manipulated as such.
+A new or updated dataset can be set to
+a model like this:

 .. pharmpy-execute::
    :hide-output: